Skip to content

 • Best for: Most users, small to medium memory sizes, simple search needs

-2. Model-Based Storage
+2. Vector Storage

 • Smart Search: Understands meaning, not just keywords